Kernix13/task-tracker/README.md

 I'm calling it because trying to run a server and a backend is killing my computer.
 I'm going to push when before and after he refactors the code.

+> NOT WORKING - check his code becasue the tasks are not being loading on the page or in db.json and delete doesn't work

 ## Project setup
 ```
 npm install